Diversity in Psychology Program

 - Curriculum vitae or résumé

-You are encouraged to review the Psychology Graduate Program Areas, as well as the websites for Child Development and Educational Psychology, including faculty profiles, prior to submitting your application.
+You are encouraged to review the Psychology Graduate Program Areas, as well as the websites for Developmental Psychology and Educational Psychology, including faculty profiles, prior to submitting your application.